rollingcoconut/mobile-sec-cookie-mccount.github.io/README.md

 __PART 3__
 * 40/100 points can be achieved by opening the `.apk` in `Android Studio` to read the `AndroidManifest.xml`

+__STRETCH__
+* 0 points.
+There is a `DYNAMIC_CODE` achieved when 1 million cookies are consumed.
+No points are awarded for the optional part of the exercise, and no TA resources are spent towards supporting it.
+It is completely optional for students wishing to gain experience with debugging tooling :)

 _NOTES_
 * The Android Studio emulator is a development tool that can have delays and lags.